kunalgkmit/phase0-project-documentation/docs/functional.md

 | **User** | Standard | Can perform all personal expense operations (CRUD). |
 | **Admin** | Elevated | Can view total number of users and their names via protected admin endpoints. |

-Authorization is enforced using Clerk’s session verification and role-based access checks on the backend.
+Authorization is enforced using JWT session verification and role-based access checks on the backend.

 ---